SebastJava/Ubuntu-logo/README.md

 sudo cp start-here-symbolic.svg /usr/share/icons/Yaru/scalable/places/start-here-symbolic.svg
 ```

 NOTE: If you are using [Dash-to-Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/) you can easily choose your start icon from there.
+You can use the standard `start-here-symbolic.svg` or one of the variants in the `start-here-variants` directory.

 **Boot sequence and login screen:**